“The most rewarding aspect of the IMNIS program was finding out my “true scientific nature”; my professional quintessence”

 My name is Sebastian Quezada, and I am a Biotechnology Engineer studying a translational science PhD at Monash University.
 Currently I am a part of the IMNIS MedTech-Pharma program in Victoria.
 I first started working in designing and testing a vaccine for veterinary purposes as part of my Master of Science degree, and then moved into Biomedicine research focusing on the lung during oxygen deprivation.
 To further develop my career, I accepted the opportunity to come to Australia to undertake my PhD in biomedical sciences, focusing on brain development during pregnancy.
 Ever since the beginning, I discovered how stimulating innovation and invention can be, and I think it is even more so in science and technology.
 Thinking about how to design and implement new ways to solve problems is where I have the most fun.
 I believe there is always a better and more efficient way to do things, and an innovative solution for nearly any problem.
 After completing my PhD, I plan to explore the opportunities of collaborative innovation in science and technology on a local, national, and international level.

-Why are you participating in the IMNIS program?
+Why did you participate in the IMNIS program?

-What has been the most rewarding aspect of the IMNIS program for you so far?
+What was the most rewarding aspect of the IMNIS program for you?

 Probably the most rewarding aspect of the IMNIS program was finding out my “true scientific nature”; my professional quintessence.
 I was finally able to understand how my personality and my working skills can totally define me as a professional and aim for a position that is both challenging and fulfilling, and will allow me to stay motivated on a daily basis to give Australia the best of my abilities and knowledge.